flow_accept, flow_alloc, flow_dealloc - allocate and free resources to support Inter-Process Communication

 The flow_join() function allows applications to join a broadcast flow provided by a broadcast layer.
 The dst is the layer name.

 The flow_dealloc() function will release any resources associated with the flow.
+This call may block and keep reliable flows active until all packets are acknowledged.

 A qosspec_t specifies the following QoS characteristics of a flow: